Humidifiers for Sore Throat: The Ultimate Guide

 Q: How long should I run my humidifier for a sore throat?

 A: For acute sore throat relief, you can run your humidifier during the day in the room you spend the most time in, and certainly throughout the entire night while you sleep.
 The goal is to maintain that optimal 30-50% humidity level.
 You can use a hygrometer to monitor this and adjust the run time or setting as needed.
-Continuous use during periods of illness or dry air is often beneficial, but remember to clean it diligently.
+Continuous use during periods of illness or dry air is often beneficial, but to clean it diligently.

 Q: Is a humidifier good for a dry cough with a sore throat?